 The answer is simple.
 Chiropractors treat you to decrease your pain levels first and then rehabilitate you.
 Physical Therapy treats you with rehabilitation exercises to decrease your pain.
 This is an oversimplification and can be explained in more detail.

 The truth is Dr. Petty refers to Physical Therapists all the time and Physical Therapists refer to him as well.

 Chiropractic and Physical Therapy can work simultaneously and together produce a greater result for the patient.

 Another main difference between Chiropractors and Physical Therapy is that Chiropractors learn how to Diagnose, read X-rays, and read MRI’s.

-Chiropractors don’t need referrals from a Medical Doctor.
-With Physical Therapist it depends on your insurance and the Physical Therapist whether or not you need a referral.
+Chiropractors do not need referrals from a Medical Doctor.
+With Physical Therapist it depends on your insurance and the Physical Therapist whether you need a referral.